short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 8. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 5.1.6 =
+Release date December 31, 2022
+* Fix: in some cases, AVIF files were not cropped correctly;
+* Language: 0 new strings added, 0 updated, 0 fuzzed, and 0 deprecated.

 = 5.1.5 =
 Release date November 29, 2022